Home Latest PDF of DAT: Dental Admission Test

 - Pattern Folding: Visualizing 3D objects after folding patterns.

-- studying and understanding passages related to scientific topics.
+- memorizing and understanding passages related to scientific topics.

 - Analyzing main ideas, supporting details, and author's tone.